BlockcertsSmartContract/cert-deployer/README.md

 disadvantageous in case of permanent server shutdown requiring the public key to have become public knowledge in the meantime.
 Otherwise, all future verifications of according certificates would become impossible.
-The usage of the ethereum name system constitutes an appropriate option to solve that problem, since the according assertion of a public key and ens domain could be e.g. stored within the contract itself so that information does not get lost.
+The usage of the ethereum name service constitutes an appropriate option to solve that problem, since the according assertion of a public key and ens domain could be e.g. stored within the contract itself so that information does not get lost.